 - Layers are recommended to account for changing conditions

-- Water shoes or old sneakers that can get wet and can be work to portage (no flip flops)
+- Water shoes or old sneakers that can get wet (no flip flops please)

 - Dry backpack or backpacking pack with dry bag (required, 50 L or more recommended)